 One week itinerary for a road trip in Jordan

-For practical information: when to go to Jordan, the budget for a week, the Jordan Pass, what clothes to wear for the road trip etc. I give you an appointment at the end of the article .
+- For practical information : when to go to Jordan, the budget for a week, the Jordan Pass, what clothes to wear for the road trip etc. I give you an appointment at the end of the article (click to access directly).

-The tour proposed by Jordan Nomads is a great value for money!
+I went for one week to Jordan !
 I’ll tell you in detail about the budget for a week in Jordan at the end of the article.

 After getting off the plane, you will take your first steps in Jordan at the Queen Alia International Airport in Amman.

 Your first night will be spent in the heart of the capital at the Nomads Hotel Amman.
 If your flight arrives early, you can take the opportunity to visit Amman and its must-sees :